 There are 34 million families in the U.S. with children under the age of 18.
 These families spend an average of $1,000 per year on informal childcare, creating a $34 billion market.

-Nanno is targeting this market with a digital marketplace that connects parents with fully-vetted sitters on-demand.
+Nanno is targeting this market with its digital marketplace that connects parents with fully-vetted sitters on-demand.

 Unlike other platforms in this market, Nanno features a proprietary vetting process for sitters.
 This includes a full background check, skills test, and behavioral test.
 This helps ensure parents are booking qualified, capable sitters to look after their children.

-For many families, finding a qualified sitter is challenging.
+For many of these families, finding a qualified sitter isn’t easy.
 The few technology solutions that exist are antiquated and unreliable.
-As a result, most parents use old-fashioned methods to find sitters, and pay them in cash.
+As a result, most parents use old-fashioned methods to find sitters, and pay them offline with cash.

-As “millennials” transition into parenthood, they are seeking a fast, reliable solution that solves this problem the same way technology has solved numerous other problems — with a simple, on-demand app.
+As “millennials” transition into parenthood, they are seeking a fast, reliable solution that solves this problem the same way technology has solved numerous others — with a simple, on-demand app.
 Nanno aims to be the solution this demographic is looking for.